rava-work/rava.work/hackafesto.md

 ,.-~*´¨¯¨`*·~-.¸-(_Introduction_)-,.-~*´¨¯¨`*·~-.¸

 Welcome to rava.work, where creators unite!
 We're a global community of indie-makers, developers, designers, and hackers, all building our own dreams.
-Every Thursday, join us to innovate, collaborate, and celebrate the spirit of indie-making.
+Every Monday, join us to innovate, collaborate, and celebrate the spirit of indie-making.

 ,.-~*´¨¯¨`*·~-.¸-(_Rhythm_)-,.-~*´¨¯¨`*·~-.¸